English Footballers Abroad

 Played for: FK Atlantas, 2001/2

 He’s the archetypal lower league journeyman.
-Now pushing 45, former Reading and Norwich ace Jamie Cureton is still donning his boots for Enfield Town in the Essex Senior League.
+Now pushing 46, former Reading and Norwich ace Jamie Cureton is still donning his boots as player-manager for Enfield Town in the Essex Senior League.
 That’s the 20th club he’s played for in an enigmatic career that has seen him play in eight tiers of the English football pyramid.

 However, one of the more unusual chapters of his footballing journey was a stop-off in South Korea in 2003, where he left Reading to sign for the K League side Busan I’Cons.
 It proved to be one of his less memorable career moves, as he moved back to England after a low-key six-month stint.